thedigitalgarage/jenkins/README.md

 #### Installing using S2I build

-The [s2i](https://github.com/openshift/source-to-image) tool allows you to do additional modifications of this Jenkins image.
+The [s2i](http://docs.thedigitalgarage.io/architecture/core_concepts/builds_and_image_streams.html#source-build) tool allows you to do additional modifications of this Jenkins image.
 For example, you can use S2I to copy custom Jenkins Jobs definitions, additional plugins or replace the default `config.xml` file with your own configuration.

-To do that, you can either use the standalone `s2i` tool, that will produce the customized Docker image or you can use OpenShift Source build strategy.
+To do that, you can either use the standalone `s2i` tool, that will produce the customized Docker image or you can use Digital Garage Source build strategy.

 In order to include your modifications in Jenkins image, you need to have a Git repository with following directory structure: